Postmates Driver Accident Insurance Requirements

 But just because you have your own car and pay the insurance every month doesn’t mean you’re good to go to work as a food delivery driver.
 Sure, your personal insurance would suffice to sign up for these independent contractor gigs, but in the event of an accident — like a car crash— you would probably end up getting the short end of the stick, since your insurance most likely wouldn’t cover it.

-Since doing these types of jobs requires an additional commercial or business-use policy, your personal insurance most likely won’t cover any damages.
-And since these companies don’t usually cover their independent contractors, you’ll end up with the short end of the stick.
+Since doing these types of jobs requires an additional commercial or business use policy, your personal insurance most likely won’t cover any damages.
+And since these companies don’t usually cover their independent contractors, you’ll likely end up in a tough position.

-In order to work for companies like Postmates, drivers need a personal auto insurance policy that covers the commercial use of a car.
+In order to work for food delivery companies, drivers need a personal auto insurance policy that covers the commercial use of a car.
 The rates for business use of a car are significantly higher than the ones for personal use, and that is because the risks of being on the road increase due to: